Calquence tablets (Acalabrutinib Maleate Monohydrate)

 Frequently Asked Questions

-If you miss a dose by more than 3 hours, skip the dose you missed and take your next dose when you are meant to.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose by more than 3 hours, skip it and take your next dose at the scheduled time.

 Important Disclaimer